NeuroDesk/neurodesk.github.io/content/en/tutorials/structural_imaging/structuralconnectivity.md

 ```

-Activate the fsl and afni softwares in the neurodesk terminal:
+Activate the fsl and afni software in the neurodesk terminal:

 ```
 ml fsl/6.0.3